 Mr. Skidmore is the last surviving member of his immediate family.
 He is preceded in death by three brothers, Buddy, Pat and Francis Skidmore; four sisters, Betty Unger, Mary Ellen Metz, Ethel Broadwater, Genevieve Wood and Delores Broadwater.

 I remember a song Stanley used to sing, “I’ve got a Mansion Just over the Hilltop”.
 He has now moved in.
 I celebrate his triumph.

 Family and friends will be received at the Boal Memorial Chapel, Barton on Saturday, May 23rd from 11 a.m. to 1 p.m.

 A graveside funeral service will immediately follow the visitation at Laurel Hill Cemetery, Moscow Mills with Pastor Timothy Smith officiating.

-To plant a tree in memory of Stanley Lee Skidmore, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Stanley Lee Skidmore, please visit our floral store.